IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 ### Installing the client
 {: #installing-client-go}

 There are a few drivers that work with the Go language.
 This example uses [Elastic](https://github.com/olivere/elastic) - see the documentation and examples on the [Elastic](https://olivere.github.io/elastic/) site and [GoDocs](https://godoc.org/gopkg.in/olivere/elastic.v3) for Elastic.
-As of writing, Compose supports Elasticsearch 2.4.0, which means that you have to use version 3.0 of the Elastic package.
+As of writing, Compose supports Elasticsearch 2.4.0, which means that you must use version 3.0 of the Elastic package.

 To get the Elastic package, run `go get gopkg.in/olivere/elastic.v3` in your terminal.

 In the code example, all of the code is in the `main` function.
 First, create a `client` and insert the connection strings into the `SetURL` method.

 ```go
 package main